whid-bb/awesome-books/README.md

 # Awesome Books Project

-Set up an awesome book application from where a user can add and remove books from the list of books.
+Awesome Book app - add, remove from a list of books

 ## Built With